Home

 #8000yearold #skull #Minnesota #River

-A partial skull from nearly 8,000 years ago that was found by two kayakers in a river final summer season can be returned to Native American officials in Minnesota
+A partial skull from nearly 8,000 years ago that was found by two kayakers in a river last summer season might be returned to Native American officers in Minnesota

 ByThe Associated Press